Henry Tureman Allen: Later life and death

 Allen was promoted once again to the permanent rank of major general in 1923 and retired that same year.
 Following retirement, he lived in Washington D.C.
 Over the next seven years of his life, Allen wrote two books about his time in the Rhineland, My Rhineland Journal (1923) and The Rhineland Occupation (1927).
 He also spoke on international politics and got involved in the Democratic Party.

 Shortly after leaving his last post as U.S. military governor in Germany, Allen committed to an emergency campaign for humanitarian aid to Germany.
 In 1923, he launched and chaired the American Committee for Relief of German Children.
 It aimed to provide supplementary meals to starving children, pregnant and nursing mothers.
 The campaign was especially successful winning donations from the German-American community, but it worked closely with the Federal Council of Churches.
 Allen's campaign, which continued until mid-1924, raised $4.3 million, and at its height, it distributed meals to one million German children.

 Allen served as the executive officer and vice-president of the American Olympic Committee during the 1924 Summer Olympics.
-In 1928, despite being nearly seventy-years-old, Allen was considered as a vice-presidential running mate for Democrat Al Smith, and received 21 votes in the balloting that resulted in the nomination of Joseph Taylor Robinson.
-On August 29, 1930, he died in Buena Vista Springs, Pennsylvania.
+In 1928, despite being nearly seventy-years-old, Allen was considered as a vice-presidential running mate for Democrat Al Smith, and received 21 votes in the balloting that resulted in the nomination of Joseph T. Robinson.
+On August 29, 1930, he died in Buena Vista, Pennsylvania.
 It was reported in The New York Times that heart disease was his cause of death during a visit to the town.
-Allen was buried in Arlington National Cemetery.
+Allen was buried in Arlington National Cemetery under a monument designed by the sculptor Albert Jaegers.
 Pershing was one of the pallbearers at the burial.

-Personal life and legacy
+Personal life

 Henry Tureman Allen married his wife, Dora Johnston (1860–1932), on July 12, 1887.
 There were three children: Jeanette (1888–1962), Henry Jr. (1889–1971) and Daria (Dasha) (1892–1977).
-Jeanette was married to Lieutenant General Frank Maxwell Andrews, US Army Air Corps, after whom Andrews AFB was named.
-General Allen was also a known polo enthusiast.
+Jeanette was married to Lieutenant General Frank M. Andrews, after whom Andrews Air Force Base is named.
+Allen was also a known polo enthusiast.